 Before we dive into more about the top marketplaces, let’s consider the difference between B2C and B2B marketplaces.
 B2C marketplaces include Amazon, eBay, and Alibaba.
 Most of these have both B2C and B2B versions of their site.

-A B2B marketplaces, like a B2C platform, connects multiple sellers to buyers.
+A B2B marketplace, like a B2C platform, connects multiple sellers to buyers.
 Buyers will have the option to compare and buy products from many different sellers all in one place.

-A B2B marketplace differs from a B2C marketplace as it’ll have features specific for B2B requirements like:
+How a B2B marketplace differs from a B2C marketplace then is that it’ll have features specific for B2B requirements like: